auth-global/self-documenting-cryptography/README.md

 ## The Cryptoacoustic Medium

 Cryptoacoustics is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes so that our tags are easily decoded and understood by observers, and that maximize the advantage to run-time efficency of being either forthright or insecurely obfuscated.
 This medium hopefully serves as a bulwark against obfuscation because it is _intolerant to noise_.

-Cryptography more typically depends on the property that if you know a key, then you can compute a cryptographic function.
-Cryptoacoustics depends upon the converse: if you can compute some cryptographic function, then you know (part of) its key.
-When this proposition holds, that part of the key can be used to convey a message, or _tag_.

 Conveying a message requires the use of a transmission medium.
 In our scenario, cryptographic state changes serve as a virtual transmission medium.
 This medium is purely mathematical and has no physical basis.
 It arises in the context of past communications that occurred via physical transmission media.
 In the case of the G3P, this context is that somebody hashed a password, and then somebody else stole that hash.